Skip to content

 • Limited call recording storage on the base plan

-RingCentral is an older virtual phone system that offers calling, texting, and video meeting capabilities to businesses.
+RingCentral is a virtual office phone system that offers business calling, texting, and video meeting capabilities.
 What sets RingCentral apart is its desk phone rental options, which are useful for businesses with physical offices.

 Unfortunately, RingCentral’s best features — like automatic call recording, device analytics, and CRM integrations — are locked behind higher tiers.
 This forces you to upgrade before you’re ready or pay for features you don’t need (like unlimited internet fax, for example).